 You had me scared with the thread's title for a moment Mr Beers, I thought perhaps he was getting fat after signing his big contract ..

 Re: Jared Cook: Seam Stretcher

 DirectTV has an ad on for their "Sunday Ticket" showing Cook making a great play in the endzone.
-You have to look quick, but it is a great catch.Let the hype begin.
+You have to look quick, but it is a great catch.St.
+Louis, "The Gateway to the West".

 By MauiRam in forum RAM TALKReplies: 26Last Post: -04-16-2013, 05:21 AM

 By sosa39rams in forum RAM TALKReplies: 104Last Post: -03-14-2013, 06:09 PM

 By sosa39rams in forum RAM TALKReplies: 3Last Post: -03-14-2013, 03:45 PM

 By sosa39rams in forum DRAFT & FAReplies: 26Last Post: -03-12-2013, 07:20 PM

 By BarronWade in forum DRAFT & FAReplies: 13Last Post: -11-13-2012, 12:21 PM